Adedoyinmaryam/alx-system_engineering-devops/0x01-shell_permissions/README.md

 13. A script that changes the owner to vincent and the group owner to staff for all the files and directories in the working directory
 15. A script that changes the owner and the group owner of _hello to vincent and staff respectively.
 102. A script that changes the owner of the file hello to betty only if it is owned by the user guillaume
+103. A script that will play the StarWars Iv episode in the terminal